$20 ($15 ASF Members)

-Sibelius Inspiration is an all-encompassing experience: by the means of music, video, sound and light, the audience is transported into the world that inspired the Finnish national composer Jean Sibelius—from the floral splendor of the Ainola garden, to the magical moss forest at dusk, to the top of the impressive Koli to the midst of a thunderstorm.
+Sibelius Inspiration is an all-encompassing experience.
+Through music, video, sound, and light, the audience is transported into the world that inspired the Finnish national composer Jean Sibelius: from the floral splendor of the Ainola garden, to the magical moss forest at dusk, to the top of the impressive Koli, to the midst of a thunderstorm.

 About Jussi Makkonen